nicodemo-valerio/recipes-client/README.md

-This is a simple web app that allow CRUD operations on food recipes.
+This is a simple web app that allow CRUD operations on food recipes.<br>
-The demo is available at https://recipe-client-ncdm.herokuapp.com/ This client app connect to this server that I also developed https://recipes-ncdm-server.herokuapp.com/recipes/
+The demo is available at https://recipe-client-ncdm.herokuapp.com/<br>
+This client app connect to this server that I also developed https://recipes-ncdm-server.herokuapp.com/recipes/<br>

 ---